 In addition to ordinary meetings, extraordinary meetings may be called from time to time as and when appropriate.
-Any urgent decision to be taken between meetings will be taken on a consensual basis by the Chairman and two Vice-chairmen for ratification at the next meeting.
+Any urgent decisions to be taken between meetings will be taken on a consensual basis by the Chairman and the two Vice Chairmen for ratification at the meeting.